Kim Craig: As a mother

 Kim enjoys the idea of being a mother to Epponnee Rae, but does not show a lot of responsibility for her.
 Epponnee Ray is named after a dog (however, Kim says she'd already thought of this name and Kath "stole it").
 Like most of her relationships, Kim lavishes affection on Epponnee Ray when she can be useful for something, such as Bubs Idol.
 On rare occasions, Kim will actually yell at the infant, telling her to stop crying so she could hear the television.
 Brett is seen giving more affection to their child and enjoys taking her to work, although he partially does this to help boost sales.
 Kath is also very good with Epponnee, taking care of her on occasions and creating a nursery for Epponnee just prior to her birth.

 Kim believes that Epponnee Rae will be her ticket to a brighter future and grooms her to be a performer, despite the fact that Epponnee Rae is not even 6 months old.
-She manages to find Epponnee a position on the Australian Soap Opera Neighbours, however the gig fails due to Epponnee vomiting on Harold Bishop.
+She manages to find Epponnee a position on the Australian Soap opera Neighbours, however the gig fails due to Epponnee vomiting on Harold Bishop.

 Quirks, personality traits and features

 Almost every character on the show has their own humorous features and Kim also has a few notable ones.
 One very recurrent reference; Kim makes to her "best friend" Tina.
-Tina is mentioned several times by Kim and Kath, being Kim's apparent best friend however has never been seen, and has always had problems and could never show up to Kim's important affairs.
+Tina is mentioned several times by Kim, Kath, Brett and Sharon as being Kim's apparent best friend however has never been seen, and has always had problems and could never show up to Kim's important affairs.

-Kim does have weight issues, and acknowledges it on some occasions; but likes believes she is "foxy and trim".
+Kim does have weight issues, and acknowledges it on some occasions.
 Kath usually tries to 'helpfully' point out when Kim is eating unhealthy food, which makes Kim more defensive than usual.
 Both Kim and Kath like to refer to themselves as "hornbags".